A two level approach for simulating Bose-Einstein condensates by localized orthogonal decomposition: Introduction

 We finish the introduction with a brief outline of the paper.
 In section \ref{section:math-setup} we set up the mathematical framework we are working in and formulate the aforementioned two problems in the context of BECs.
 Section \ref{section-LOD} is then devoted to the spatial discretization by Localized Orthogonal Decomposition.
 There we start with the basic construction of the LOD space, apply it to the GPE and then discuss the approximation properties regarding ground states and time invariants.
 The section is closed with a description of the practical implementation of the LOD discretization.
 In section \ref{section:CompEVP} we then derive the fully-discrete method that we propose for solving the GPEVP using a damped inverse iteration based on LOD discretization.
-In section \ref{section:high-order-cG-FEM} we state the fully-discrete method for solving the time-dependent GPE using the energy conserving time integrator and in section \ref{section:implementation-notes} we give further notes on the efficient implementation of the numerical methods.
+In section \ref{section:high-order-cG-FEM} we state the fully-discrete method for solving the time-dependent GPE using the energy conserving time integrator.
 We finish the paper in section \ref{section:numerical-experiments} with numerical results presenting the performance and efficiency of our methods in several experiments.
+Further notes on the efficient implementation of the numerical methods is given in the appendix in section \ref{section:implementation-notes}.